PaulamiB-git/PaulamiB-git/README.md

 My research interests center on:
 - Data Engineering and Data Architecture in Actuarial and Insurance Systems
-- Predictive risk modeling in healthcare
+- Predictive risk modeling in Healthcare
 - AI-driven optimization for cost and outcome improvement
 - Scalable data architectures for responsible AI systems